Disentangling generalization and memorization in large language models using chess

 \section{Methodology}

-To systematically evaluate \gls{acr:llm} capabilities as a function of training data proximity, we employ chess as a controlled testbed combining combinatorial complexity with scalable engine evaluation.
-This setup allows us to disentangle fluid and crystallized intelligence by varying positional familiarity.
-Our approach (i)~formalizes the link between intelligence and generalization; (ii)~instantiates this framework in chess; (iii)~generates \gls{acr:wd}, \gls{acr:nd}, and \gls{acr:ood} datasets; (iv)~defines performance metrics; and (v)~details the experimental protocol.
+To systematically evaluate \gls{acr:llm} capabilities as a function of the availability of relevant priors, we employ chess as a controlled testbed combining combinatorial complexity with scalable engine evaluation.
+This setup allows us to disentangle memorization and generalization by varying positional familiarity.
+We subsequently (i)~formalize the link between performance under varying densities of relevant priors, memorization and generalization, (ii)~instantiate this framework in chess, (iii)~generate \gls{acr:wd}, \gls{acr:nd}, and \gls{acr:ood} datasets, (iv)~define performance metrics, and (v)~detail the experimental protocol.

-\textbf{Conceptual framework.} We study the origin of intelligence within \glspl{acr:llm} through the lens of two complementary aspect of intelligence: \emph{crystallized} and \emph{fluid intelligence}.
-To align this distinction with machine learning terminology, we formalize the concepts in terms of performance under different data distributions.
+\textbf{Conceptual framework.} We study the origin of domain-specific ability within \glspl{acr:llm} through the lens of \emph{memorization} and \emph{generalization}.
+Following the conceptual framework proposed by \citet{chollet2019_intelligence}, we align this distinction with machine learning terminology by formalizing these concepts in terms of performance under different data distributions.

-\begin{definition}[Crystallized and Fluid Intelligence in \glspl{acr:llm}] Let $p_{\text{train}}(x)$ denote the (unknown) training data distribution of an \gls{acr:llm} and let $p_{\text{test}}(x)$ be a test distribution over inputs $x \in \mathcal{X}$ within a given domain.
-We define \begin{itemize} \item \emph{Crystallized intelligence} as the model's ability to perform accurately under \emph{\gls{acr:wd}} conditions, i.e., when $x \sim p_{\text{train}}(x)$.
-This ability reflects retrieval and recall of previously observed solutions. \item \emph{Fluid intelligence} as the model's ability to perform accurately under \emph{\gls{acr:ood}} conditions, i.e., when $x \sim p_{\text{test}}(x)$ with $p_{\text{test}} \neq p_{\text{train}}$.
-This ability reflects systematic generalization and adaptive reasoning beyond previously memorized solutions to solve novel tasks within a familiar domain. \end{itemize} \end{definition}
+\begin{definition}[Memorization and generalization in \glspl{acr:llm}] Let $p_{\text{train}}(x)$ denote the (unknown) training data distribution of an \gls{acr:llm} and let $p_{\text{test}}(x)$ be a test distribution over inputs $x \in \mathcal{X}$ within a given domain.
+We define:

+\emph{Memorization} as the model's ability to perform accurately under \emph{\gls{acr:wd}} conditions, i.e., when $x \sim p_{\text{train}}(x)$.
+This reflects the model's ability to solve tasks when relevant priors are available, predominantly through retrieval and recall of previously observed solutions.

+\emph{Generalization} as the model's ability to perform accurately under \emph{\gls{acr:ood}} conditions, i.e., when $x \sim p_{\text{test}}(x)$ with $p_{\text{test}} \neq p_{\text{train}}$.
+It reflects the model's ability to solve tasks when relevant priors are sparse or entirely unavailable, indicating systematic and adaptive first-principle reasoning beyond previously memorized solutions to solve novel tasks within a familiar domain. \end{definition}